Tylenol Dosage Calculator

 The Hidden APAP Problem

-Surveys show that 60% of adults don't realize acetaminophen is in their cold/flu medication, and 40% don't check for APAP when combining products.
-The FDA has taken several steps to address this: requiring all combination Rx products to contain ≤325 mg APAP per tablet (2014), adding prominent APAP warnings to OTC labels, and supporting the reduction of the OTC maximum from 4,000 to 3,000 mg/day.
-Despite these measures, unintentional APAP overdose remains the #1 cause of acute liver failure in the US and UK.
+Surveys show that 60% of adults do not realize acetaminophen is in their cold or flu medication, and 40% do not check for APAP when combining products.
+The FDA has taken several steps to address this, including the combination-prescription-product limit of ≤325 mg APAP per tablet, more prominent OTC warnings, and support for a lower OTC daily ceiling.
+Despite these measures, unintentional APAP overdose remains the leading cause of acute liver failure in the US and UK.

 Pediatric Dosing Safety

-Infant/children's acetaminophen concentration was unified in 2011 to 160 mg/5 mL (previously, infant drops were 80 mg/0.8 mL — five times more concentrated).
-This change reduced dosing errors but old concentrated formulations may still exist in some households.
+Infant and children's acetaminophen concentration was unified to 160 mg/5 mL (previously, infant drops were 80 mg/0.8 mL — five times more concentrated).
+This change reduced dosing errors, but older concentrated formulations may still exist in some households.
 Always verify the concentration before measuring a pediatric dose.
 Use the provided oral syringe, not kitchen spoons — a "teaspoon" can vary from 2 to 8 mL depending on the spoon.

 Sources & Methodology